-The theory syntax for datatype definitions is shown in Fig. 3.32.
+The theory syntax for datatype definitions is shown in the Isabelle/Isar reference manual.
 In order to be well-formed, a datatype definition has to obey the rules stated in the previous section.
 As a result the theory is extended with the new types, the constructors, and the theorems listed in the previous section.
-The quotation marks are necessary because they enclose general Isabelle formulæ.